 Calcific tendonitis and calcific periarthritis

-Calcium crystals can also cause you pain and swelling if they get into the space around a joint.
-This is called calcific periarthritis, which means arthritis around a joint caused by these calcium crystals.
+Calcium crystals can then shed from a tendon and cause pain and swelling around a joint.
+This is called calcific periarthritis.

 Exercises to manage shoulder pain